OpenSDN-io/docs/opensdn-feature-architecture-guide/load-balance-as-service-vnc.rst

 Configuring LBaaS Using CLI
 ---------------------------

-The LBaaS feature is enabled on TF through Neutron API calls.
+The LBaaS feature is enabled on OpenSDN through Neutron API calls.
 The following procedure shows how to create a pool network and a VIP network using CLI.
 The VIP network is created in the public network and members are added in the pool network.